feross/cs253.stanford.edu/src/pages/index.md

 We will primarily use [Piazza](https://piazza.com/stanford/fall2019/cs253) for sending out course announcements and answering questions.
 Please make sure to [sign up](https://piazza.com/stanford/fall2019/cs253).

+We use [Gradescope](https://gradescope.com) for assignment submissions.
+Enroll with the code `97BGZB`.

 To submit anonymous feedback to us at any point during the quarter, you may use [this form](https://forms.gle/WqKuxA2m7oycRuTt7).

 ## Course Staff